-Associate Professor of Voice, Chair of the Vocal Studies Area
+Associate Professor of Music (Voice), Chair of the Voice Area

 On Faculty since 1999

 Office: McAlister Hall 217

 D.M.A., University of British Columbia

 Carolyn Hart, soprano, is a frequent performer of recital, oratorio and orchestral repertoire.
 She performs regularly in the Chicago area and has toured extensively throughout the U.S., Canada and Great Britain.
 Further concerts have taken her to Hong Kong, Korea, New York and Paris.
 She especially enjoys the collaboration of chamber music and performs with a variety of instrumental ensembles including the “Chicago New Arts Trio” (soprano, flute and piano).
 Her CD Not Your Usual Lineup features newly commissioned Canadian works for soprano, clarinet and piano.
 The Bliss of Solitude is collaboration with pianist Daniel Paul Horn of Canadian Art Song.
 She has been frequently broadcast on the Canadian Broadcasting Corporation (CBC) radio and television, as well as WFMT (Chicago), KPAC (Texas Public Radio) and Korean National Radio.

 Carolyn holds degrees from the University of Toronto (Irene Jessner), and completed her Doctorate at the University of British Columbia (Phyllis Mailing) where her dissertation examined the vocal works of Barbara Pentland.
 Further studies have taken her to the Opera program at the Banff School of Fine Arts (Boris Goldovsky); Britten-Pears School (Peter Pears) in Aldeburgh, England; and the Académie de Musique (Hughes Cuenod) in Lausanne Switzerland.